DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 15, Zwinkels teaches an energy storage apparatus (see Fig. 6, and Fig. 1, insofar as the same elements of Fig. 6 are not labeled) comprising: a sensible heat storage body (see one of heat storage units 110-320 w/ solid metal heat storage medium 113) thermally connected to a heating element (electrical heating means – 112) and a heat exchanger (heat exchanger 114) having an inlet and an outlet (respective inlet and outlet); an attemperation unit (see respective quench coolers 190-490) comprising a first-stage mixing chamber and optionally a second mixing chamber (see chamber(s) thereof, in which the fluids are “mixed together” – Page 2), wherein the attemperation unit is in fluid communication with the outlet of the heat exchanger for regulating the outlet temperature of the heat transfer medium to provide a regulated outlet temperature.
+Regarding claim 15, Zwinkels teaches an energy storage apparatus (see Fig. 6, and Fig. 1, insofar as the same elements of Fig. 6 are not labeled) comprising: a sensible heat storage body (see one of heat storage units 110-320 w/ solid metal heat storage medium 113) thermally connected to a heating element (electrical heating means – 112) and a heat exchanger (heat exchanger 114) having an inlet and an outlet (respective inlet and outlet); an attemperation unit (see respective quench coolers 190-490) comprising a first-stage mixing chamber and a second mixing chamber (see chamber(s) thereof, in which the fluids are “mixed together” – Page 2) in fluid communication with the first-stage mixing chamber, wherein the attemperation unit is in fluid communication with the outlet of the heat exchanger for regulating the outlet temperature of the heat transfer medium to provide a regulated outlet temperature.

 Zwinkels does not teach wherein the sensible heat storage body is graphite.